What is the Cassava Value Chain? How it Works

 A farmer checking out her cassava farm

 Lack of research also hinders the desired performance of the value chain.
+More on challenges of the cassava value chain.

-Lucrative Opportunities in the Manioca Value Chain
+Lucrative Opportunities in the Mandioca Value Chain

 Cassava processing, a key point in the cassava value chain